 The online application system of the Scholarship Program will not allow applicants to submit applications without completing the required information or completing the required steps, marked with an asterisk (*).
 Once the applicant has completed all the application requirements, the “Submit” button will appear.
 When the applicant presses the “Submit” button, the applicant’s form will be sent to the Scholarship Program and an automated confirmation email from the system will be sent to the candidate’s email address indicated in his/her registration information.
 If the applicant does not receive any notification after submitting the application, the applicant should contact the Scholarship Program via email: email@example.com or call (+84) 024 71089779 (Ext: 9032 or 9006) to get help.

 No. After the application has been submitted, the candidate can no longer be able to edit the application.
 Before pressing the “Submit” button, applicants should review in detail the information and documents that the applicant has provided as seen in the “Review” section.
-Applicants should carefully read the Program Information at VinUni’s website to understand the terms, policies, and regulations.
+Applicants should carefully read the Program Information posted on the Program’s official website to understand the terms, policies, and regulations.

 Applicants should have two (2) letters of recommendation from their professors/instructors or others involved in any of their projects, including research projects related to their field of study, or from their manager in their field-related work.
 In essence, an applicant should seek recommendations from individuals who understand the applicant’s qualifications and contributions to their studies, research, and work.
 The Letters of Recommendation must be written on official letterhead in English and must have the official titles and signatures of the referees.

 Yes.
-In this case, prior to the application deadline, the Letter of Recommendation can be sent to the Program by email: email@example.com.
-The Letter must state the applicant’s full name, date of birth, and email address so that the Program can match the Letter with the applicant’s application form.
+In this case, prior to the application deadline, the Letter of Recommendation can be sent to the Program by email: firstname.lastname@example.org.
+The referee will need to state the applicant’s full name, date of birth, and email address so that the Program can match the Letter with the applicant’s application form.

-No. Applicants applying through Process 1 are not required to demonstrate their English language proficiency when they have obtained an unconditional offer letter that should indicate that they have met the foreign language requirement for admission.
+No. Applicants applying through Process/Track 1 are not required to demonstrate their English language proficiency when they have already obtained an unconditional offer letter which indicates that they have met the language requirement for admission.

 No. The Scholarship Program only accepts the IELTS, the TOEFL, or a university degree from an English-speaking country to prove the candidate’s English proficiency level.
 Any other exams and certificates are not acceptable.

 No. All documents in the scholarship application form must be submitted via the Scholarship Program’s online application system by the announced deadline for applications.
-Applicants cannot submit additional documents after this time.
+Applicants cannot submit additional documents after this time unless in very special circumstances such as the Covid pandemic.
 Incomplete applications will be marked as unsatisfactory and will be rejected.